How to write Farmers Market. Market Nosh, The Best Resource for Starting and Running a Market Stall Business

 No Farmers Own the Market

 A clever businessman saw an opportunity in the local area and decided to start a market selling fresh produce.
-He called all the local farmers and asked them if they wanted a stall to sell their produce at and they all agreed it was a great idea.
+He called all the local farmers and asked them if they wanted a stall to sell their produce at the market and they all agreed it was a great idea.

-On the 1st of every month the businessman places an advert in the local newspaper to tell everyone about the Farmers Market that runs every second week.
+On the 1st of every month, the businessman places an advert in the local newspaper to tell everyone about the Farmers Market that runs every second week.

 Conclusion

 Phew, how did we do?
 Whichever way you choose to look at it, that is the way Market Nosh is going to approach the grammatical approach to Farmers Market.
-Since it also includes many other people setting up stalls too who are not farmers, we think that this would be the best way to use the term as a more generic term for including organically produced products, whether it be soap, carrots or a cup of coffee.
+Since it also includes many other people setting up stalls who are not farmers, we think that this would be the best way to use the term as a more generic term for including organically produced products, whether it be soap, carrots or a cup of coffee.

 I would very much like to thank @pops91710 who contributed to wordreference.com on this topic and who gave me the most convincing confirmation we were correct.
 You can see other references to this topic at Mother Jones (which gives even more variables to the topic) and Common Sense Journalism for a brief explanation.